alexhunsley/tca-beam/README.md

 * Xcode templates
 * Meta-programming using e.g. Sourcery

-Beam hopes to differentiate itself by working towards to allowing easy creation of higher-order reducers + subreducers.
+Beam hopes to differentiate itself by working towards to allowing easy creation of higher-order reducers + sub-reducers.
 This will allow quickly generated starting points for common patterns like navigation.

 ## Contributions